JoeyKenobi/RSA-Encryption-Project/README.md

 This is a Python program that implements the RSA encryption algorithm based off the parameters described in ISO/IEC 18033-2:2015.
 This is the current international industry standard for implementing the RSA Algorithm.

 This was a passion project I built in a folder on my college laptop.
-It was incomplete - I pulled from the folder and finally uploaded to Github after cleaning it up.
+I pulled the incomplete code from the folder and finally uploaded to Github after cleaning it up.

 The program generates a random prime number, calculates the greatest common divisor, and calculates the modular inverse of a number to generate a RSA key pair - all steps that follow the parameters of section 11.1 RSA Key Generation Algorithms of the document specified above.